Hidden Breakthroughs in Language Model Training: Introduction

 To disentangle these effects for a single sample, we separate the optimization space into specific gradient directions.
 When the loss changes during training, it is the result of movement across all parameters in a high-dimensional space.
 We \textbf{decompose} this loss change from an \textbf{exact} trajectory in the full-rank parameter space into a collection of movements along each dimension.
 By analyzing these loss curves along specific basis vectors, we identify conceptual breakthroughs that rely on particular directions of movement.
 The latter analysis permits further granularity in clustering data, as final performance on an individual example may rely on multiple conceptual breakthroughs, each corresponding to a particular linear direction in training.
 In summary:

-\begin{itemize} \item We introduce a modified form of Loss Change Allocation~\citep{lan2020lca} called \textbf{Projection Oriented Loss Change Allocation (POLCA)} to measure changes in loss due to parameter adjustments in arbitrary directions during training (Section \ref{sec:method}). \item We show that some learned concepts can be identified by clustering exact loss, while others cannot (Section \ref{sec:loss_analysis}). \item Using POLCA, we extend our cluster analysis to identify conceptual breakthroughs in a restricted gradient subspace that are obscured in the exact loss curves.
+\begin{itemize}[leftmargin=*] \item We introduce a modified form of Loss Change Allocation~\citep{lan2020lca} called \textbf{Projection Oriented Loss Change Allocation (POLCA)} to measure changes in loss due to parameter adjustments in arbitrary directions during training (Section \ref{sec:method}). \item We show that some learned concepts can be identified by clustering exact loss, while others cannot (Section \ref{sec:loss_analysis}).
+Using POLCA, we extend our cluster analysis to identify these hidden conceptual breakthroughs obscured in the exact loss curves.
 We automatically identify specific concepts learned during breakthroughs in both synthetic (Section \ref{sec:arithmetic-results}) and natural language settings (Section \ref{sec:nat-lang-results}). \end{itemize}